 Between juggling all the paperwork and planning that goes into changing your course of study, I had to break the news to my family.
 I got mixed reactions: some were happy for me, others skeptical of my seemingly sudden decision.
 This was a test, and I had to remain strong.
 I have yet to tell some of the other people — mainly past music teachers who were so excited to hear of me pursuing music education as a career.
 (I wish I knew what to say to them.
 I hate disappointing people — but I know this is the right move for me.)

 Of course, I had a few nights where I stayed up wondering if I was ruining my own life, leaving so many amazing opportunities, and saying goodbye to everything I knew for a random passion that seemed to come out of nowhere.
 Was I ready for this?
 Was it really right for me?
 It was especially difficult because so many people said that we wouldn’t all make it to graduation in the music ed program, and I was so sure I’d be one of the ones who did.
-I had to constantly remind myself that I wasn’t a failure – I’d made Dean’s List for crying out loud – I just realized that God had a different plan for me than I originally thought.
+I had to constantly remind myself that I wasn’t a failure — I’d made Dean’s List for crying out loud — I just realized that what I thought I wanted didn’t turn out to be my calling after all.

 Some people never discover their calling in life.
 Maybe I did, maybe I will, and maybe I won’t, but either way, I know I’m pursuing something that makes me happy, surrounded by people who accept me and make me feel like I belong.
 That’s all this whole life thing is about anyway, isn’t it?